paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-055-petroleum-marketing-practices.md

 (1) Except as provided in paragraph (2), rules under this subchapter shall be prescribed in accordance with [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim), except that interested persons shall be afforded an opportunity to present written and oral data, views, and arguments with respect to any proposed rule.

-(2) Rules prescribed under subsection (c)(3) of this section and [section 2822(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2822/d&num=0&edition=prelim) shall be prescribed on the record after opportunity for an agency hearing.
+(2) Rules prescribed under subsection (c)(3) and [section 2822(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2822/d&num=0&edition=prelim) shall be prescribed on the record after opportunity for an agency hearing.

 (3) Section 18 of the Federal Trade Commission Act ([15 U.S.C.
 57a](./chapter-002-federal-trade-commission-promotion-of-export-trade-and-prevention-of-unfair-methods-of-competition.md#section-57a)) shall not apply with respect to any rule prescribed under this subchapter.